HST rebates may apply on a new modular home

 Quick Answer

-Ontario modular home buyers can receive up to $24,000 in combined HST rebates — a federal New Housing Rebate (up to $6,300 for homes under $450,000) plus an Ontario New Housing Rebate.
-The home must be your primary residence and CSA A277 certified.
+Ontario buyers of a new factory-built home can receive up to $24,000 in combined HST rebates — a federal New Housing Rebate (up to $6,300 for homes under $450,000) plus an Ontario New Housing Rebate.
+The home must be your primary residence.
+Both CSA A277 modular and CSA Z240MH manufactured homes qualify.

-When you buy a new modular home in Ontario as your primary residence, you may be eligible for two separate rebates:
+When you buy a new modular home in Ontario as your primary residence, you may be eligible for two long-standing rebates:

 1. Federal GST/HST New Housing Rebate